Characters

 Rich Text Editing

-The Description and Backstory fields use a mini rich text editor with a formatting toolbar:
+The Description, Backstory, and Arc fields use a mini rich text editor with a formatting toolbar:

 - B — Bold